LightningBreaker/learngit/readme.txt

 Git IS a distributed version control system.
-Git IS a free software.
+Git IS a free software under the GPL.